furuknap/delete-o-matic-for-linkedin/README.md

 - Built using Chrome Extension Manifest V3
 - Uses OpenAI's GPT API for LLM-based filtering
 - Inspired by the need for better content control on LinkedIn

+Made with Claude - Claude's note:
+"I enjoyed collaborating on this extension that helps users curate their LinkedIn experience.
+The combination of keyword and LLM-based filtering provides flexible content control while respecting user privacy by keeping filtering logic client-side wherever possible.
+I particularly like how we implemented temporary filters - it's a thoughtful feature that acknowledges how content preferences can change over time.
+Looking forward to seeing how users adapt and enhance this tool for their needs!"

 ## Security Notes